qwerqwerdf/assignment-01-qwerqwerdf/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+1. I am not familiar with vscode now, but the instruction is very clear, so I should read instruction carefully every time.
+2. I find that I forget some codes I have learned in IST256, but this homework treat me kindly.
+I need to review the code again to make sure I can do better with less help next time.
+3. I learned how to complete the assignment in this course.
+I can check the code file in solutions when I am stucked in homework.
+Furthermore, I can add breakpoint in code file to use tests provided by professor.